 Federal law requires that the district release to military recruiters and institutions of higher education, upon request, the name, address, and phone number of secondary school students enrolled in the district, unless the parent or eligible student directs the district not to release information to these types of requestors without prior written consent.
-[See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 5 for more information.]
+[See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 7 for more information.]

-Parent: Please complete the following only if you do not want your child's information released to a military recruiter or an institution of higher education without your prior consent.

-I, parent of (student's name), request that the district not release my child's name, address, and telephone number to a military recruiter or institution of higher education without my prior written consent.

-Please note that if this form is not returned with the other materials identifying what the district considers directory information, the district will assume that permission has been granted for the release of this information.
+Parent: Please complete the following only if you do not want your child's information releas to a military recruiter or an institution of higher education without your prior consent. (student's name), request that the district not se number to a military recruiter or institution of sent.
+Parent signature Date Please note that if this form is not returned wit district considers directory information, the disgranted for the release of this information. , c